Omer-Cicek/VoltanClub/README.md

 Users should be able to:

-- View a page that has images
+- View a page that has footer, header, images.

 ## Got feedback for us?